alexandergall/packet-broker-nixpkgs/README.md

    * `accton_wedge100bf_32qs`
    * `accton_wedge100bf_65x`
    * `accton_as9516_32d`
+   * `netberg_aurora_710`
+   * `stordis_bf6064x_t`
+   * `stordis_bf2556x_1t` (BSP-less mode)
+   * `inventec_d10064` (BSP-less mode)
+   * `asterfusion_x308p`
+   * `asterfusion_x312p`
+   * `asterfusion_x532p`
+   * `asterfusion_x564p`
    * `model`
    * `modelT2`

-The `wedge100bf` models are based on Tofino1 while the `as9516` is based on Tofino2.
+The `as9516` is based on Tofino2, all other platforms are based on Tofino1.
 The `model` and `modelT2` are pseudo platforms that use the software emulation of the Tofino1 and Tofino2, respectively.
 They can be instantiated on systems that don't have an actual ASIC for testing purposes.

+The platforms marked with "BSP-less mode" don't provide a "baseboard support package" for the current SDE version.
+This means that the system cannot interact with the QSFP ports, e.g. to query various properties of inserted plugins like the plugin type or optical power levels.

 ## <a name="downloads"></a>Downloads